 - DNS problem

-We are humans and we cannot continuously site infront of PC checking for downtime or uptime.
+We are humans and we cannot continuously sit in front of a PC checking for downtime or uptime.
 This is where we need a machine [general term] to let us know when our site is down.

-Now JetPack plugin has different module and one of them is the Monitor Module which when activated gives you notification directly to your email when the site goes down.
-Interestingly it also sends you an email when the site goes up online again, letting you to know how many minutes/hours your site was down.
-That’s great thing.
+Now JetPack plugin has a different module and one of them is the Monitor Module which when activated gives you a notification directly to your email when the site goes down.
+Interestingly it also sends you an email when the site goes up online again, letting you know how many minutes/hours your site was down.
+That's a great thing.

 Learn how I make $3000+ a month from blogging